 If you have a chronic health condition, you may be at increased risk for severe complications from COVID-19.
 You also may be more likely to need care in a hospital if you get sick.
 Heart disease, high blood pressure, lung disease, diabetes and some cancers are examples of chronic health conditions.

+Talk to your health care provider about getting the COVID-19 vaccine.
+Depending on your condition, you may be able to get your vaccine sooner than others.
 Most people who become ill with COVID-19 have mild symptoms that can be managed at home by taking over-the-counter (OTC) medications.
-However, if you have a preexisting health condition, it’s important to be vigilant and take extra measures to stay healthy during the outbreak.
+However, if you have a preexisting health condition, it’s important to be vigilant and take extra measures to stay healthy during the pandemic.

 Having an underlying health condition may weaken or compromise the immune system, making it harder to fight coronavirus infection.
 Some people with chronic health conditions also may have undergone a treatment or take medications that can weaken the immune system.